AungKaung1928/autonomous-navigation-obs-avoidance/README.md

-# Simple TurtleBot3 Obstacle Avoidance Navigator
+# A Simple TurtleBot3 Obstacle Avoidance Navigator

 A ROS2 Python package that implements autonomous obstacle avoidance for TurtleBot3 using LiDAR sensor data in Gazebo simulation.